po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/10-Stu_Timers-Intervals/README.md

 ## 💡 Hints

-What property can be used add text to an HTML element with JavaScript?
+What property can be used to add text to an HTML element with JavaScript?

 ## 🏆 Bonus